FontoXML/fontoxml-cms-browser/README.md

 }
 ```

 When this browser is being used to edit a reference to an existing document, the `documentId` property can be used to set the selection on the original document.
-In addition to this property, the browser title and primary button label can be set with the `modalTitle` and `modalPrimaryButtonLabel` respectively.
+In addition to this property, the browser icon, title and primary button label can be set with the `modalIcon`, `modalTitle` and `modalPrimaryButtonLabel` respectively.

 For more information, see the {@link operation/open-document-browser-modal} operation.